altunokelif/country_ranking/README.md

 In this regard, we have used Scopus data base.
 With Data mining these data have been extracted from Scopus by the help of PyScopus one of Python wrappers.

-2 index  have been proposed:
+2 index  have been proposed to calculate

-1. Actual to expected number of articles ratio based on related country :
+Actual to expected number of articles ratio based on related country & Actual to expected number of citation ratio based on related country:

-   1.1 GDP Share

-   1.2 Population

-2. Actual to expected number of citation ratio based on related country :

-   1.1 GDP Share
+  1. GDP Share

-   1.2 Population
+  2. Population

 ***